GNOME Evolution: Evolution Data Server

-Evolution Data Server (EDS) is a collection of libraries and session services for storing address books and calendars.
-Other software such as California and GNOME Calendar depends on EDS as well.
+Evolution Data Server (EDS) is a set of libraries and session services for storing address books and calendars.
+Other software such as California and GNOME Calendar depends on EDS also.

 Some documentation about the software architecture is available in the GNOME wiki.

 Connecting to Microsoft Exchange Server

 Depending on which version of Microsoft Exchange Server is used, different packages need to be installed to be able to connect to it.
 The documentation recommends the evolution-ews package (which uses Exchange Web Services) for Exchange Server 2007, 2010 and newer.
 If evolution-ews does not work well, it is advised to try the evolution-mapi package.
-This supports Exchange Server 2010, 2007 and possibly older versions supporting MAPI.
+This supports Exchange Server 2010, 2007 and possibly older versions supporting Messaging Application Programming Interface (MAPI).
 For Exchange Server 2003, 2000 and possibly earlier versions supporting Outlook Web App the package evolution-exchange is recommended.

 History

 Ximian decided to develop Evolution in 2000.
-It felt there were no e-mail clients for Linux at the time that could provide the functionality and interoperability necessary for corporate users.
+It felt there were no email clients for Linux at the time that could provide the functionality and interoperability necessary for corporate users.
 Ximian saw an opportunity for Linux to penetrate the corporate environment if the right enterprise software was available for it.
 It released Evolution 1.0 in December 2001 and offered the paid Ximian Connector plug-in which allowed users to connect with Microsoft Exchange Server.
 Evolution itself has been free software from the start, but Ximian Connector was sold as proprietary software so that Ximian could generate revenue.
 This changed after Novell's acquisition of Ximian in August 2003.
 Novell decided to integrate the Exchange plug-in as free software in Evolution 2.0 in May 2004.

 Novell was in turn acquired by The Attachmate Group in 2011.
 It transferred Novell's former Evolution developers to its subsidiary SUSE.
 In 2012 SUSE decided to stop its funding of Evolution's development and assigned its developers elsewhere.
 As a consequence only two full-time developers employed by Red Hat remained.
 Later in 2013 Red Hat dedicated more developers to the project, reinvigorating its development.
-The reasons given for the decision were the cessation of active development on Mozilla Thunderbird and the need for an e-mail client with good support for Microsoft Exchange.
+The reasons given for the decision were the cessation of active development on Mozilla Thunderbird and the need for an email client with good support for Microsoft Exchange.

 Distribution

 As a part of GNOME, Evolution is released as source code.
 Linux distributions provide packages of GNOME for end-users.
 Evolution is used as the default personal information manager on several Linux distributions which use GNOME by default, most notably Debian and Fedora.
-Ubuntu has replaced Evolution with Mozilla Thunderbird as the default e-mail client since Ubuntu 11.10 Oneiric Ocelot.
+Ubuntu has replaced Evolution with Mozilla Thunderbird as the default email client since Ubuntu 11.10 Oneiric Ocelot.